Get insider access

 Sony α7C II

 The Sony α7C II replaces the Sony α7C.
 It includes a new higher-resolution sensor, a new processor, and an updated autofocus system.
 The Mark II also has more advanced video features, including internal 10-bit 4:2:2 capture and 4k 60p recording, albeit with a significant crop.
-That being said, both are excellent compact hybrid cameras and if you already own an α7C, the differences aren't necessarily worth upgrading for.
+That being said, both are excellent compact hybrid cameras, and if you already own an α7C, the differences aren't necessarily worth upgrading for.

 Sony α6700

-The Sony α7C and Sony α6700 are both amazing cameras in their respective classes, but they use different-sized sensors.
+The Sony α7C and the Sony α6700 are both amazing cameras in their respective classes, but they use different-sized sensors.
 Despite that, they're similar in size, design, and build quality, though the α6700 has a more comfortable hand grip.
 The α6700 also has a newer processor, an updated autofocus system, and better video capabilities.
 The α7C, on the other hand, has the benefit of a full-frame sensor, meaning it has a wider dynamic range and better noise handling in low light.

 Sony α6400